ssaleen/ssaleen/README.md

 ### Hi, I'm Saleen.

 Computer Engineering student at the University of Waterloo.

-- Languages: C/C++, Java, Python, Verilog
-- Most recently interned at Autonomic as a SWE
+Most recently interned at Electrans as a SWE!